jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 Figure 1: The skip gram prediction of target word "into" with window size 2.
 Taken from Stanford's NLP course, shows
  <br/>

-Before we start to build the objective function, let's formalize some notation.
+Before we start, let's formalize some notation.
 We have an input sequence of words, $w_1, w_2,.., w_T$, each of which has a context window, $-m \le j \le m$.
 We'll call this input sequence the *corpus*, and all its unique words the *vocabulary*.
 Each word in the vocabulary will have 2 vector representations, $u_o$ for context and $v_c$ for target.
 In figure 1, $u_{turning}$ is the vector representation of "turning" as a context word, and $v_{banking}$ is the vector representation of "banking" as a target word.

 We want to calculate the probability that each word in the window, $w_{t+j}$, appears in the context of the target word $w_t$.
+We'll refer to this probability as $p(w_{t+j} \lvert w_t; \theta)$.
-This is a bit weird at first, but the probability is based on the vector representations of each word.
-Every time we encounter a word in context of a target word, we alter their vector representations to be "closer".
-Let's forget about word vectors to see the intuition: "turning" is more likely to be in the context of "into" than "crises" is, so the vectors for "turning" and "into" should be to be closer than "crises" and "into".
-The function $J(\theta)$ below describes this; $\theta$ is a placeholder representing all the vector representations.
+This may seem weird, but the probability is based on the vector representations of each word.
+When we encounter a word in the context of another, we alter their vector representations to be "closer".
+So the more we see words in each other's context, the close their vectors are.
+Now back to word vectors, the function $J(\theta)$ below describes this; $\theta$ is a placeholder representing all the vector representations.

+> To see the intuition, we can forget about vectors: "turning" is more likely to be in the context of "into" than "crises" is (I can think of a million sentences with "turning into", but not that many with "crises into" or "into crises").
+So the vectors for "turning" and "into" should be to be closer than "crises" and "into".

 $$
 J(\theta) = -\frac{1}{T} \sum^{T}_{t = 1} \sum_{-m \le j \le m, j \ne 0} log(p(w_{t+j} \lvert w_t; \theta))
 $$

 The only problem here is we have no idea how to find $p(w_{t+j} \lvert w_t; \theta)$.
 We'll start with using the softmax function.
-It essentially calculates how similar a context word, $u_o$, is to target word $v_c$, relative to all other context words in the vocabulary.
-The measure of similarity between two words is measured by the dot product $u_o^T v_c$, a larger dot product means more similar words.
+This essentially calculates how similar a context word, $u_o$, is to target word $v_c$, relative to all other context words in the vocabulary.
+The measure of similarity between two words is measured by the dot product $u_o^T v_c$, and a larger dot product means more similar words.

 $$
 p(w_{t+j} \lvert w_t; \theta) = \frac{e^{u_o^T v_c}}{\sum_{w=1}^W e^{u_w^T v_c}}